libscran/mnncorrect/README.md

 as it will not have a corresponding subpopulation in the other batch for which it can be the closest neighbor.

 To remove batch effects, we consider one batch to be the "reference" and another to be the "target".
-For each MNN pair, we compute a correction vector that moves the target batch towards the reference.
+Each MNN pair defines a correction vector that moves the target cell towards its paired reference cell.
-For each cell $i$ in the target batch, we identify the closest cell in the same batch that is part of a MNN pair (i.e., "MNN-involved cells") and apply the pair's correction vector to $i$'s coordinates.
+For each cell $i$ in the target batch, we identify the closest cell in the same batch that is part of a MNN pair (i.e., "MNN-involved cells").
+We apply that pair's correction vector to $i$ to obtain its corrected coordinates.
 The use of the closest MNN-involved cell allows the correction to adjust to local variations in the magnitude and direction of the batch effect.
 If an MNN-involved cell in the target batch is part of multiple MNN pairs, we only use the correction vector of the pair with the shortest distance between its paired cells, for simplicity.

 The correction vector for each MNN pair is not directly computed from its two paired cells.
 Rather, for each cell, we compute a "center of mass" using neighboring points from the same batch.
-Most simply, the center of mass is defined as the mean coordinates of the $k$ nearest neighbors of each MNN-involved cell.
+Each center of mass is defined as the centroid of the set of $k$ nearest neighbors of each MNN-involved cell.
 This can be done recursively with the neighbors of those neighbors, etc., up to a user-specified recursion depth.
-The aim is to eliminate "kissing" effects where the correction only brings the surfaces of the batches into contact.
+The aim is to mitigate "kissing" effects where the correction only brings the surfaces of the batches into contact.

 In the case of >2 batches, we define a merge order based on the batch size, variance, residual sum of squares, or the input order.
 For the first batch to be merged, we identify MNN pairs to all other batches at once.